FluxGarage/RoboEyes/README.md

 # FluxGarage RoboEyes Library

 Draws smoothly animated robot eyes on OLED displays, using the Adafruit GFX library.
 Robot eye shapes are configurable in terms of width, height, border radius and space between.
 Several different mood expressions (happy, tired, angry, default) and animations (autoblinker, idle, laughing, confused) are available.
-All state changes have smooth transitions.
+All state changes have smooth transitions and thus, complex animation sequences are easily feasible.

 Developing this library was the first step of a larger project: the creation of my own DIY robot from the design perspective.
 Check out the [FluxGarage Youtube Channel](https://www.youtube.com/@FluxGarage).